eeymontt/ExplorerGame/README.md

 ExplorerGame
 ============

-This will be a simple Android game about exploring a mineshaft and finding various buried treasures.
+This will be a simple Android game about exploring a mineshaft and finding various buried treasures.\n Revision History-
-Revision History-
   0.1: Initial commit
 		Notes: Has no actual code